ivanfitenko/k8r/README.md

 ## Settings

 `IMAGE` - Filename of original vendor's OS image to be used for all the nodes.
 MUST be present under current directory.
+Must be an uncompressed image.

 `K8S_VERSION` - K8S version to use in format of 1.2.3 (no 'v' prefix)